Shan2L/DeepRec_CI/gstep_benchmark/readme.md

 How to Use

-1. Modify the important parameters in the config.properties deeprec_test_image: Image that has already installed the DeepRec environment you want to benchmark<br/>
+1. Modify the important parameters in the config.properties `
+`deeprec_test_image`: Image that has already installed the DeepRec environment you want to benchmark<br/>
 `tf_test_image`: Image that installed the Stock tensorflow. <br/>
 `cpus`: The cpu you limit the docker to use.<br/>
 `CMD`: The model and corresponding parameters you want to run<br/>